-Although Windows 8 and 10 offer a built-in option to mount ISO disc image files, it has limited functions, and most Windows users prefer to use a third-party tool.
+Although Windows 8, 10, and 11 offer a built-in option to mount ISO disc image files, it has limited functions, and most Windows users prefer to use a third-party tool.
 For instance, an inbuilt ISO mounter creates a single virtual drive; however, a third-party tool can create multiple virtual drives at a time.
-At the same time, you can mount several ISO images on the different virtual CD drives.
+At the same time, you can mount several ISO images on different virtual CD drives.

 WinCDEmu is an open-source CD/DVD/BD emulator – software that lets you mount optical disc images by just clicking on them in Windows Explorer.
 If you downloaded an ISO image and want to use it without burning it to a blank disk, WinCDEmu is the simplest way to do so.
 WinCDEmu is free for all types of use, and it is licensed under LGPL.

-You’re gonna love that WinCDEmu freeware gem.
+You’re going to love that WinCDEmu freeware gem.
 There are many worthy optical disk emulators in the market, such as Daemon Tools, AnyDVD, Virtual CloneDrive, etc. Even if they offer functionality or emulation modes (such as mounting copy-protected discs) that WinCDEmu does not offer, They’re not that simple to use.

-Right-click the resulting drive letter, select Eject and drive and drive letter disappears.
+Right-click the resulting drive letter, select Eject, and the drive and drive letter disappear.
 There is no system tray applet or even a Start menu program for configuring the application.
 This is because the program is supposed to work as part of Windows, and it works just fine.
 There is an Add/Remove entry, so if it causes problems (this is not for me), you can drop it.

 How to use WinCDEmu?